zoeyespinoza/ML-for-Texts-Detecting-Negative-Movie-Reviews/README.md

 The selected model was a Logistic Regression that achieved an accuracy score of 0.88, ROC-AUC score of 0.95, and F1 score of 0.88 with testing data.

 ## Project Description
 The Film Now Union, a new edgy community for classic movie enthusiasts, is developing a system for filtering and categorizing movie reviews.
 The goal is to train a model to automatically detect negative reviews.
-You'll be using a dataset of IMBD movie reviews with polarity labelling to build a model for classifying positive and negative reviews.
-It will need to have an F1 score of at least 0.85.
+Using a dataset of IMBD movie reviews with polarity labelling, it is possible to build a model for classifying positive and negative reviews.
+The goal is to have an F1 score of at least 0.85.

 ## Data Description
 The data is stored in the imdb_reviews.tsv file.